BlackSound1/textual-system-monitor/README.md

 - Quantities of bytes are automatically shown in human-readable formats, such as KiB and GiB.
 Can switch a kilobyte to be defined as 1000 bytes (KB) or 1024 bytes (KiB).
 - If the window is too small, all panes have vertical scroll bars, such as the one in the Processes section in this screenshot.
 - At any time, press `q` to exit the app. `Crtl-C` also works.
-- At any time, press `t` to toggle dark mode.
 - In-app Guide screen.
 - Each system stat has its own dedicated page that can be seen with by hitting the corresponding key, or by clicking the corresponding pane on the main screen.
 - Footer, which always show what keys can be pressed and what they do.